 Today, Mike’s full-time efforts are to the Bounce Out the Stigma Project he founded in 2005.
 Our Mission is simply empowering youth to believe in themselves.
 Camps, clinics, school programs, and educational seminars keep Mike involved in working to change the world – one kid at a time!

 How does a kid rise from a special-ed gym class to a professional basketball ball-handling wizard?
 Only Mike Simmel can capture his audience’s imagination with the “chills and thrills” of his story.
-From receiving the prestigious 2009 TOYA Award, as one of the Ten Outstanding Young Americans to being named a Kentucky Colonel by the Governor of Kentucky in 2014, is just some of the fantastic things that have happened to Mike.

 Mike Relates to Kids & Young Adults